Akiraff2015/Project-2/README.md

 | Name               | Akira Fukushima                                    |
 | Twitter            | [@akiraff](https://twitter.com/akiraff "@akiraff") |

-Feel free to contact me on Twitter, if you got any questions regards iKeepTrack.
+Feel free to contact me on Twitter, if you got any questions regards iKeep.